 Finding and selecting an asbestos licence holder

 Before selecting a licenced asbestos removalist, you may wish to confirm that the material to be removed contains asbestos.
 Only a competent person who has appropriate training, knowledge and experience can identify asbestos containing material (ACM) and determine if the ACM is friable or non-friable.
 This person should also be familiar with construction and building methods to determine where asbestos is likely to be.
 If you are not sure if a material contains asbestos you can either assume it does, for example based on its age and appearance, or get it tested.
-Testing can be done by a NATA accredited laboratory and these are listed on the NATA website - under Test Type Search, enter Asbestos with WA as the state to find WA facilities.
+Testing can be done by a NATA accredited laboratory and these are listed on the NATA website - under Enter keyword to search in Scope of Accreditation, type Asbestos and select WA as the state to find WA facilities.
 A procedure for sampling suspected ACM is available in Appendix A of the Code of Practice – How to Manage and Control Asbestos in the Workplace.

 Asbestos removal and asbestos identification are different skills; the training for asbestos removal does not specifically cover asbestos identification.
 Some licensed asbestos removalists may also have asbestos identification training, but not all of them do.
 WorkSafe recommends you ask the contractor whether they have the necessary competency to identify ACM (for example, what training and experience they have had specifically in relation to identification of ACM).

 First consider whether the ACM is friable (crumbles under hand pressure – for example insulation or lagging) or non-friable (eg asbestos cement sheeting).
 A restricted asbestos removalist is only licenced to remove non-friable ACM whereas an unrestricted asbestos removalist is licenced to remove any form of asbestos.
 When selecting a licensed removalist you should consider their experience and training, any specific expertise and references from their previous work.
 It also worth getting several detailed written quotes.